Kristina01111000/Drws_site/README.md

 10/9
-- Change the title of the quiz to the four elements, add a paragraph page between the last two sentences, put linebreak after the word desk
-- Put the certificate onto all of them

 - Think about the text in the buttons on the front page
 - Read through the ai thing again, see if there are anythings that i missed
-- Add just the frontpage and lesson 1 of the course to the exceptions list
-- In lesson 1 add a button to the join here page
 - talk about the app for learndash